Three Most Expat-Friendly Places in the Philippines

 In 2018, the Philippines made it to the Global Retirement Index or GRI (rated by International Living).
 There has been an influx of ex-pats choosing to live in the country in the past decades.
 According to the GRI, the country scored high on the cost of living, entertainment, amenities, and fitting in.
 Not to mention that there’s a variety of sceneries that everyone can enjoy.

-The low cost of Real Estate Philippines properties is also an attractive deal for most ex-pats who are looking for their second home.
+The low cost of properties in the Philippines is also an attractive deal for most ex-pats who are looking for their second home.
 As an ex-pat, there are also several location options to choose from.
 Whether you want to live in a bustling city or a more relaxed province life, you can find great places and cheap properties to choose from.
 Here are some of the best cities to live in the Philippines as an ex-pat right now.

 1. Makati City

 Makati City is considered as the business center of Metro Manila, and sometimes, of the whole country.
 You can get all the facilities, amenities, entertainment, and government services you need all in one spot.
 However, expect the traffic to be unpleasant most of the time.
 It’s also quite crowded at peak hours, especially in public places.
 Ex-pats, who stay in the city, recommend getting a property on gated communities for more security.

 - Important facilities in proximity